7 Natural Wonders of Autumn on Cape Breton Island

 2. Margaree River

 The Margaree River is one of the most beautiful rivers in all of Cape Breton.
-The northeast branch of the river flows from the Cape Breton Highlands, while the Southwest Margaree flows northeast from Lake Ainslie.
+The northeast branch of the river flows from the Cape Breton highlands, while the Southwest Margaree flows northeast from Lake Ainslie.
 It is known as one of the best salmon fishing rivers in all of Canada and home to over 50 salmon pools.
 Fly fishers call it the Margaree the crown jewel of salmon rivers for its beauty and sport fishing.

-3. Gairloch Mountain Falls
+3. Egypt Falls

 4. Clyburn Valley